Losant/losant-docs/docs/dashboards/gps-heatmap.md

 # GPS Heatmap

-The GPS Heatmap shows the distribution of GPS datapoints across one or more devices.
+The GPS Heatmap Block shows the distribution of GPS datapoints across one or more devices.
 The heatmap can show historical information or the current position distribution for a set of devices.

 ![GPS Heatmap Dashboard](/images/dashboards/heatmap-example.png "GPS Heatmap Dashboard")